|

 website.

-certain standards.
+comply with certain standards.

-ARC will also provide advice and assistance to its members and undertake
+will also provide advice and assistance to its members and undertake

 other tasks as required by its membership.